gabrielasouffront/coffee_roulette/readme.md

  - Optional: `rake db:seed` - uses Faker load up 5 random departments and 70 random employees.
 Create 12 coffee dates for each employee for the past 12 months.
 Note: seeding 12 months of coffee dates may take 10 - 20 seconds.

 ## To do:

-### Modify Employee table and Pairing service to deal with people leaving

-Employee's should have a data field as to whether they are currently employed or have left the company.
-We do not want to pair people with employees that have already left, but we do want to remember their coffee dates.
-Pairing service should only be pulling from active employees.

 ### Figure out how to import actual employee data